 (p) Overhead Allocation.
 Allocations for the services of Operator's or Operator's affiliates' legal, accounting, systems, engineering construction, payroll and benefits, and environmental services, with such allocated overhead charges to be specifically defined and identified and only to the extent such overhead charges are included in the Operating Budget or Capital Budget.

 (q) Winddown Costs.
 All reasonable winddown and reasonable severance costs and expenses of Operator's employees (or Operator’s affiliates employees) associated with any request by EOTT to terminate this Agreement, including relocation or reassignment costs incurred by Operator to mitigate severance costs and expenses (collectively, "Termination Costs"); provided, however, that Operator shall use commercially reasonable efforts to mitigate such expenses by relocating or reassigning to other functions or responsibilities within Operator or its affiliates any of its employees or employees of its affiliates hired to perform Services hereunder.
-In the event Enron no longer provides the Services or chooses to terminate the Agreement, Enron shall incur all winddown and severance costs and expenses associated with such termination.
+In the event Operator no longer provides the Services or chooses to terminate the Agreement, Operator shall incur all winddown and severance costs and expenses associated with such termination.

 (r) Other Costs.
 All other costs of whatever kind and nature not herein itemized but nonetheless reasonably necessary for Operator's operation of the Facilities directly incurred in providing Services hereunder pursuant to this Agreement and in accordance with the Budgets; provided, however, that Reimbursable Expenses shall also include any costs and expenses enumerated in this Section 6.2 that relate or otherwise pertain to the corporate general and administrative expenses of Operator, including, but not limited to, overhead, administrative, accounting or legal support staffs of Operator or Operator’s affiliates and interest for funds expended from the date of an expenditure until the actual date of reimbursement using EOTT’s short term borrowing rate for the month in which the funds were expended on behalf of EOTT.
-EOTT shall notify Operator of such short term borrowing rate no later than the first business day of the month following the month of such expenditure and Operator will have the right to audit the determination of such short term borrowing rate.
+EOTT shall notify Operator of such short term borrowing rate no later than the fifth business day of the month following the month of such expenditure and Operator will have the right to audit the determination of such short term borrowing rate.